-- (2) If a trust is not a foreign trust in respect of a dutiable transaction by virtue of subsection (1), the transferee may apply to the Commissioner, in writing, to reassess the duty payable under this Part on the dutiable transaction. - (3) If the Commissioner receives an application under subsection (2) in respect of a dutiable transaction and the Commissioner is satisfied that the relevant trust is not a foreign trust in respect of the dutiable transaction, the Commissioner must - (a) reassess the duty payable under this Part on the dutiable transaction as if, at the time the dutiable transaction occurred, the trust was not a foreign trust; and s.
-30I Part 3A - Additional duty on certain dutiable transactions involving foreign persons section 30H(2), (3), (4) and (5) apply to the dutiable transaction as if a reference in section 30H to a transferee referred to in subsection (1)(b) were a reference to each trustee of the trust.
+- (2) If a trust is not a foreign trust in respect of a dutiable transaction by virtue of subsection (1), the transferee may apply to the Commissioner, in writing, to reassess the duty payable under this Part on the dutiable transaction. - (3) If the Commissioner receives an application under subsection (2) in respect of a dutiable transaction and the Commissioner is satisfied that the relevant trust is not a foreign trust in respect of the dutiable transaction, the Commissioner must - - (a) reassess the duty payable under this Part on the dutiable transaction as if, at the time the dutiable transaction occurred, the trust was not a foreign trust; and - (b) refund any amount of duty paid in respect of the dutiable transaction that is in excess of the amount so reassessed. - (4) If - (a) a trust is not a foreign trust in respect of a dutiable transaction by virtue of subsection (1); and section 30H(2), (3), (4) and (5) apply to the dutiable transaction as if a reference in section 30H to a transferee referred to in subsection (1)(b) were a reference to each trustee of the trust.